ctm/mb2-doc/README.md

 Although all of the advanced action possibilities are exposed through the rudimentary set of check-boxes, other things a player might need to do (e.g., discard cards) still require the command line.

-BTW, why are you here?
-If you don't know Cliff, none of this is going to make much sense.
-And if you do know Cliff it still won't make much sense, but at least you know Cliff.

 ### Closed source